bbandhu/react-portfolio-evolution/README.md

 ## Description

-This is a personal portfolio website developed by Bandhavi Bendi.
-The website showcases her skills, recent projects, and provides ways to get in touch with her.
+This is the personal portfolio website.
+It is a comprehensive presentation showing my professional journey, showcasing  skills, projects that I worked on.

+The website features a captivating and intuitive user interface, allowing visitors to easily navigate through the different sections.
+It uses modern web technologies and tools to ensure a smooth and interactive user experience.

 ## Table of Contents